neumanns-workshop/synapse/IMPLEMENTATION_PLAN.md

 3.  **Styling & Theming:** - ✅ COMPLETE
     *   Leveraged `react-native-paper`'s theming capabilities for consistent styling across `WordDefinitionDialog`, `GameReportDisplay`, `AboutModal`, and `StatsModal`. - ✅
     *   Ensured layouts are responsive and look good across different device sizes (mobile and web).
+4.  **Repository Cleanup:** (New item)
+    *   Review and remove any unused code, comments, or assets.
+    *   Ensure consistent formatting and linting across the codebase.
+    *   Check for and update outdated dependencies if feasible and safe.
+    *   Organize file structure if necessary.

 ---